Frequently asked questions about CBD

 How do I know if I’m buying good CBD?
-Due to the increased popularity of CBD, every Tom, Dick, and Harry are selling it.
+Due to the increased popularity of CBD, every Tom, Dick, and Harry is selling it.
 The FDA has not stepped in yet to regulate CBD production, so as a consumer, that’s scary AF.
 Bob at the gas station can slap a label on a bottle and market it beautifully and tell you it’s the best CBD in the world.
-I tell all of my customers to ask for lab reports!!
+We encourage our customers to ask for Certificate of Analysis (COA) !!
 If they can’t provide lab reports, don’t buy their CBD.
 Know what you’re putting in your body.
 According to WebMD (4), 7 out of 10 CBD products did not truthfully contain the amount of CBD that is listed on the label.
 There are concerns about the quality of many CBD oils being sold on the internet.
-Due to the lack of regulations, anyone can extract CBD out of hemp and claim it’s full spectrum.
+Due to the lack of regulations, anyone can extract CBD out of hemp and claim it is full spectrum.
 In order for CBD oil to be deemed Full Spectrum, it has to be specially extracted via super critical CO2 extraction and will contain <0.3% THC.
-I have had customers bring me bottles of oil that they bought from Amazon or some super fancy internet company claiming to be Full Spectrum but when I dive in and research it, there are no lab reports available or it is mislabled.
-Our CBD products are all tested in third party FDA approved labs for potency as well as to make sure they’re free of any harmful pesticides, herbicides, or molds.
-I provide all lab reports from each harvest.
-Our Full Spectrum CBD oil comes from Luce Farms in Vermont and we ensure that we are ethical and honest with our growing, extraction, production, manufacturing, and potency.
-We grow, extract, produce and bottle all our own products.
+We have had several customers bring in bottles of oil that they bought from Amazon or some super fancy internet company claiming to be legit Full Spectrum but when we investigate, there are no lab reports available or it is mislabled.
+Our CBD products are all tested in third party FDA approved labs for potency, as well as to make sure they’re free of any harmful pesticides, herbicides, or molds.
+You can view all of our Certificate of Analysishere.

 What is the difference between THC free Broad Spectrum CBD oil and whole plant/full spectrum CBD oil?